SAVE THE DATE: VA Benefits Information Session

 - NH State Veterans Cemetery

 A free Continental Breakfast will be provided.
 Space is limited.
-Registration is required and can be made by calling (603) 330-7999 or online at the VA Benefits Information Session event page.
+Registration is required.

 Frisbie’s dedicated Veteran’s Coordinated Scheduler will help to connect Veterans to selective medical services.